Badisi/xkeybrew/docs/guides/CONTRIBUTING.md

 ## <a name="translation">Translation</a>

+...

 ## <a name="theme">Theme</a>

+...

 ## <a name="wiki">Wiki</a>

+...

 ## <a name="donate">Donate</a>

 As a volunteer-based individual i'm working on this project on my free time.

-Any contribution to the project are very much appreciated and helps me maintain the application and develop new features.
+Any contribution to the project are very much appreciated and helps maintain the application and develop new features.

 You can contribute via PayPal by clicking on the following icon :